 What is your plan to obtain a building?
-Identify the steps that the board will take to acquire a facility and obtain the Educational Certificate of Occupancy.
+Identify specific steps the board will take to acquire a facility and obtain the Educational Certificate of Occupancy.

-$\ensuremath{\text{N/A}}$ - Hobgood Academy already has a facility that is operating with a certificate of occupancy.
+${\rm N/A}$ - Hobgood Academy already has a facility that is operating with a certificate of occupancy.